Hala-INTJ/Kickstarter-analysis/README.md

 To analyze the dataset to gain insight on how the fundraising goal and launch date influence the likelihood of success for crowdfunding campaigns within specific criteria (eg. parent category or subcategory).

 ## Analysis and Challenges
-   Here is the Kickstaer Challenge workbook:
+   Here is the Kickstarter Challenge workbook:
    [Kickstarter_Challenge.xlsx](https://github.com/Hala-INTJ/Kickstarter-analysis/blob/main/Kickstarter_Challenge.xlsx)

 ### Analysis of Outcomes Based on Launch Date